 Prior to joining chambers, Helen read English Literature at New College, Oxford, where she was Galsworthy scholar and obtained a first class degree.
 She also spent a year in France, at the University of Aix-Marseille.
 Helen then studied law at City University, where she gained a distinction in the CPE exams.
 During her Bar School year, Helen was Astbury Scholar of the Middle Temple, won the Inn's Helena Normanton QC Prize for her performance in the Bar Vocational Course and also obtained an MA from City University.
 In 2004 Helen was awarded a Pegasus scholarship to work in the insurance and professional liability department at Gowling Lafleur Henderson LLP, Toronto, Canada.
 Helen has had various articles published in legal journals.

 Helen has also been consistently involved in pro bono organisations such as PILARS (of which she was a founder member).
+She sits on the Pro Bono Committee of the Chancery Bar Association.
 She has recently been appointed a Deputy District Judge (a role which she will perform for 3 weeks a year).

 M.A.
 (Oxon.)
 (First Class) C.P.E.
 (City) (Distinction) M.A.
 Administrative Law (City)